-When a proto-star forms it is not yet hot enough to burn nuclear fuel.
-To burn nuclear fuel, the proto-star must get hotter.
-The wonderful property of stars, even as proto-stars, is that if they must become hotter to yield nuclear input, they will automatically do so.
+When a protostar forms, it is not yet hot enough to burn nuclear fuel.
+To burn nuclear fuel, the protostar must get hotter.
+The wonderful property of stars, even as protostars, is that if they must become hotter to yield nuclear input, they will automatically do so.
 That is the nature of the star machine, a machine controlled by conservation of energy under the influence of gravity.
-For the proto-star, this works because the proto-star is warmer than the cold space around it.
-Under this circumstance, the proto-star will radiate energy into space.
-Since a proto-star has no energy input from nuclear burning, it loses a net amount of energy into space.
+For the protostar, this works because the protostar is warmer than the cold space around it.
+Under this circumstance, the protostar will radiate energy into space.
+Because a protostar has no energy input from nuclear burning, it loses a net amount of energy into space.
 This is exactly the circumstance in which a star will heat up!
-As shown in Figure 1.5, the proto-star will continue to lose energy and heat until it becomes hot enough to ignite its nuclear fuel.
-At this point, the proto-star becomes a real star, shining with its own nuclear fire.
+As shown in Figure 1.5, the protostar will continue to lose energy and heat until it becomes hot enough to ignite its nuclear fuel.
+At this point, the protostar becomes a real star, shining with its own nuclear fire.

-3.2 The Main Sequence
+3.2.
+The Main Sequence

-If you point at a person in a crowded shopping mall, the probability is that the person is middle aged, neither an infant, nor very aged.
+If you point at a person in a crowded shopping mall, the probability is that the person is middle aged, neither an infant nor very aged.
 The stars about us in space have a similar property.
 If you pick a star in the night sky at random and ask what it is doing, the probability is that it will be in the phase where stars spend most of their active lives.
 When stars were first categorized, most were empirically found to fall in one category in terms of the basic observable criteria of temperature and luminosity.
-This category is called the Main Sequence.
-We now understand the physical meaning of the Main Sequence.
-Stars are composed mostly of hydrogen and the Main Sequence represents the phase of the thermonuclear burning of that hydrogen.
+This category is called the main sequence.
+We now understand the physical meaning of the main sequence.
+Stars are composed mostly of hydrogen, and the main sequence represents the phase of the thermonuclear burning of that hydrogen.
 Hydrogen burns for a long time compared to other elements.
-For this reason, stars spend most of their active lifetimes not as proto-stars nor highly evolved stars, but burning hydrogen, just as humans spend most of their lifetime as adults not as infants or octogenarians.
+For this reason, stars spend most of their active lifetimes not as protostars or highly evolved stars but as hydrogen-burning stars, just as humans spend most of their lifetime as adults not as infants or octogenarians.

-The Sun is in the Main Sequence hydrogen-burning phase.
-It is about halfway through its allotted span of ten billion years.
+The Sun is in the main sequence hydrogen-burning phase.
+It is about halfway through its allotted span of 10 billion years.
 Stars more massive than the Sun burn hydrogen for a shorter time.
-This may seem strange since massive stars contain more hydrogen fuel to burn.
+This may seem strange because massive stars contain more hydrogen fuel to burn.
 The reason is that massive stars require a greater pressure to support them and hence have a higher temperature.
 This causes them to burn their extra fuel at a far more prodigious rate than the Sun and so spend their extra fuel in a very short time.
 Likewise, stars with less mass than the Sun have lower pressure and temperature.
 They burn their smaller ration of fuel very slowly and live on it far longer than even the Sun will.
-Stars with less than about eighty percent of the mass of the Sun that were born when the Galaxy first formed have scarcely begun to evolve; the Universe is not old enough yet.
+Stars with less than about 80 percent of the mass of the Sun that were born when the Galaxy first formed have scarcely begun to evolve; the Universe is not old enough yet.